Shravya-636/opencv-basic-project/README.md

 - Converts the image to grayscale
 - Displays the original and processed images

-**  Libraries used:**
+**Libraries used:**
--OpenCV (cv2) : For image processing and camera access -NumPy (numpy) : For numerical operations and array handling -Mediapipe (mediapipe) : For face detection and landmark detection
+OpenCV (cv2) – For image processing and camera access NumPy (numpy) – For numerical operations and array handling Mediapipe (mediapipe) – For face detection and landmark detection

 **How to run:**
 1.Clone this repository: